xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 Based on that, we decided to create our very own [**Android Snapshot Publisher Gradle plugin!**](https://github.com/xmartlabs/android-snapshot-publisher)

-## what're the plugin's main features?
+## What're the plugin's main features?

 It was designed to **prepare and distribute Android Snapshot builds**.